carstonhenderson/hq-marketplace-backend-test/readme.md

 ### Product retrieval

-`GET` `/products`
+`GET` `/vendors/:vendor_id/products`

 This endpoint retrieves all of the products for the vendor.
 Your goal is to call this from the frontend and display all of the results.
+Ensure you send a valid vendor id in the url to retrieve the correct vendor products

-`GET` `/vendor-fees`
+`GET` `/vendor-fees/:vendor_id`

 This endpoint retrieves the associated fees for this specific vendor.
 Upon customer checkout, you would need to call this endpoint and provide the related fees to the customer.